> September 14th, 2017: Geology chapter added.

 Source: Vladimir Habjan, Planinski vestnik, 2013, pages 28-29.

-Kocna foothills is easily accesible from the main road Ljubljana - Kranj - Jezersko - Austrian border (Seeberg Sattel).
-From this road you can choose either the south approach or the northern approach from Jezersko resort.
+Kočna foothills is easily accesible from the main road Ljubljana - Kranj - Jezersko - Austrian border (Jezerski vrh / Seeberg Sattel).
+From this road you can choose either the southern approach or the northern approach from Jezersko resort.

-For the south approach you can drive by car to Suhadolnik farm, 901 m.
+For the southern approach you can drive by car to the Suhadolnik farm, 901 m.
 From the main road you deter in Zgornja Kokra (village).

 For the northern approaches you can drive either into Ravenska or Makekova Kočna (valleys).

-4. Veliki vrh.
+4. Veliki vrh, 1742 m.
 In the NW ridge of Kočna the summit of Veliki vrh can also be ascended by a marked route.
 This is a nice short tour, which brings us higher on the slopes of Kočna.
 The ascent further by the ridge to the summit of Kočna requires climbing.
+(On the detailed topo map route 6.)
+See the route description of Veliki vrh, where you can find also a hike proposal for visiting the alpine meadows SW of Veliki vrh!

-In Oltarji, the summit in the NW ridge climbers also did a few short, harder climbs.
+2. In the Oltarji, the summit in the NW ridge climbers also did a few short, harder climbs.

-2. SW ridge.
-A long, pathless scrable, with sections of climbing up to UIAA II degree. very rarely done.
+2. The SW ridge.
+A long, pathless scramble and climbing (500 m), with sections of climbing up to UIAA II degree.
+Very rarely done.
 The ascent starts in Suhi dol, by crossing you reach Na Plazeh basin (also called Srce), then climb up on the SW ridge.
-Mala vrata is a small rock summit where the route is hardest, then you continue by the ridge on top (Na Križu).
+Mala vrata is a small rock summit (and notch) where the route is hardest, then you continue by the ridge on top (Na Križu) and further on Kokrska Kočna.

 1. East slopes.
 From Kočna there is no normal, easy ski tour.
 Skiing is possible towards the East, into Dolci valley (on the upper part hard, sections are S4), but once being in Dolci, it's extremely hard to find a passage down to Suhi dol.